tapasrastogi2411/Shopify-Backend-Challenge-Summer-2022/README.md

 - View a list of them

 An additional feature also needed to be implemented, which is discussed in the next section

+## Features and functionalities completed
+- This application has a fully functioning backend which is able to do all the required basic `CRUD` operations
+- I have implemented a simple plain-vanilla front-end which the user can interact with to test/try out the `Create`, `Read`, and `Delete` functionalities.
+Though the `update` feature is not present on the front-end to view/test, IT IS FULLY FUNCTIONING ON THE BACKEND, which is the requirement

+## Additional feature
+The `additional feature` I chose to implement is the `Push a button export product data to a CSV` feature, which allows the user to export all the data/items currently in the inventory/database into a CSV file.
+This can be tried/tested either through clicking a link on the frontend or through Postman